SchoolListit/SchoolListIt-App/README.md

 ### Assignments
 Anyone can create an assignment on SchoolListIt.
 - you can hide any assignment if you know it shouldn't be in your class
+- you can 'report' inappropriate content to the group
-- the class's teacher can become verified and delete or correct assignments
+- the class teacher can become verified and delete or correct assignments
 - each assignment shows the author's profile photo so you can see who posted every assignment
-- any user can 'report' inappropriate content to the group's moderators for removal

 ### What's Public and What's Secure
 SchoolListIt is built with your child's security in mind.
-The names of your children, and which classes you follow for them is only available to you.
+The names of your children, and which classes you follow for them is only available to you and the class teacher (if there is a verified teacher).

 Everything else on SchoolListIt is public.
 If you don't want it shared, don't post it.
-It you don't want it repeated, don't put it in a comment on SchoolListit.
+It you don't want it repeated, don't put it in a comment or assignment on SchoolListit.

-SchoolListIt has no access to grades or testing or test scores.
+SchoolListIt has no access to grades, testing, or test scores.